Here, you will find a few civil ceremony music ideas which will help you plan your wedding.

 - Somewhere over the rainbow / Wonderful world – Israel Kamakawiwo’ole

-Here are are few classical music ideas you can listen to on Spotify:
+Here are are few playlists with music ideas you can listen to on Spotify: